MarcSzafraniec/MarcSzafraniec.github.io/TFCuda.md

   * SECOND WARNING: the CUDNN Version to put in the configuration is `5` and not `5.1.5`)

-  * THIRD WARNING: might get an error at the "Build & Install Pip Package" part, but easy to workaround
+  * THIRD WARNING: might get an error at the "Build & Install Pip Package" part, but easy to workaround (Google the error, and if you find it I'll add it there because I don't remember by now)